 In May 1968, Drs.
-Averette and Mikuta gathered other likeminded fellows of the American College of Obstetricians and Gynecologists to discuss the potential for this new organization.
+Averette and Mikuta gathered other like-minded fellows of the American College of Obstetricians and Gynecologists to discuss the potential for this new organization.
 Those in attendance agreed to form a society consisting of obstetrician-gynecologists whose major interest was gynecologic cancer.
-In January 1969, interested parties were gathered to formalize the creation of the Society of Gynecologic Oncologists (SGO).
+In January 1969, interested parties were gathered to formalize the creation of SGO.
 Chairman George C. Lewis, Jr., MD, began the session with a challenge to the group:

-“If we are to seriously pursue the creation of a new society, we must consider its aims, for it is these aims that will be our reason for existence.
-The objectives should be to identify those principles, knowledges and skills related to gynecologic malignancy, to guide the development of a subspecialty devoted to this field of interest, to promote the training and certification of specialists in gynecologic malignancy, and to promote research, education and practice of this subspecialty.”
+If we are to seriously pursue the creation of a new society, we must consider its aims, for it is these aims that will be our reason for existence.
+The objectives should be to identify those principles, knowledges and skills related to gynecologic malignancy, to guide the development of a subspecialty devoted to this field of interest, to promote the training and certification of specialists in gynecologic malignancy, and to promote research, education and practice of this subspecialty.

-In January 1970, the first Annual Meeting of the SGO was convened.
+In January 1970, the first Annual Meeting of SGO was convened.
 Shortly thereafter, the organization was incorporated in the State of Florida.
 Also that year, the American Board of Obstetricians and Gynecologists appointed several ad hoc committees to consider an advanced subspecialty certification.
 The Gynecologic Oncology Committee included five SGO members, including John L. Lewis, Jr., MD, as chairman.
 In 1972, the subspecialties in Obstetrics and Gynecology were formally approved by the American Board of Medical Specialists.
 The first written and oral examinations for a certification for Special Competence in Gynecologic Oncology were given in 1974.

-SGO changed its name to the Society of Gynecologic Oncology in May 2011, recognizing SGO’s expanded membership, which now includes representatives from the entire cancer care team, including medical and radiation oncologists, pathologists, researchers, gynecologic oncology nurses and physician assistants, palliative care specialists, and social workers.
+SGO changed its name to the Society of Gynecologic Oncology in May 2011, recognizing SGO’s expanded membership, which now includes representatives from the entire cancer care team, including medical and radiation oncologists, pathologists, researchers, gynecologic oncology nurses and physician assistants, palliative care specialists and social workers.

-SGO in April 2012 restructured itself as a 501(c)(6) not-for-profit entity and created a 501(c)(3) entity called the Foundation for Gynecologic Oncology.
+In April 2012, SGO restructured itself as a 501(c)(6) not-for-profit entity and created a 501(c)(3) entity called the Foundation for Gynecologic Oncology.
 The Foundation became responsible for education, research, development and fundraising to complete the missions of both groups.
 As the new 501(c)(6), SGO assumed responsibility for clinical practice, government relations, coding and membership activities.